Biegun says U.S. sees no indication of Russian military plans in Belarus | Law-Order

-Biegun's trip to Lithuania, which shares a border with Belarus, signals a greater U.S. role in trying to settle the strife that erupted when Belarussian President Alexander Lukashenko cracked down on peaceful protesters rejecting his claim of a landslide election win.
+Biegun spoke in Lithuania, which shares a border with Belarus, and his trip signals a greater U.S. role in trying to settle the strife that erupted when Belarussian President Alexander Lukashenko cracked down on peaceful protesters who rejected his claim of a landslide election victory.
+Asked about possible Russian military intervention, the number two U.S. diplomat said: "Of course that would be most unwelcome, but we don't have any indication beyond some of the public remarks that we've heard."

+He spoke after meeting Sviatlana Tsikhanouskaya, the main opposition candidate in Belarus's Aug.
+9 presidential election who took refuge in the Lithuanian capital Vilnius after the vote, which protesters say was rigged.
+"We urge the government of Belarus to accept the OSCE chair's offer to facilitate dialogue and engage all stakeholders," Biegun told a conference in Vilnius.

+"The United States cannot and will not decide the course of events in Belarus, this is the right of the Belarusian people."

 ALSO READ